drhus/MomCode/README.md

 # MomCode
-_Human-friendly Visualization for Large Identifier_
+_Deterministic Human-friendly Visualization for Large Identifier_

-Momcode takes a large identifier _(public-key or wallet address)_ and generates a human friendly representation in visual form.
+Momcode takes a large identifier _(public-key, wallet address or hex hash)_ and generates a human friendly representation in visual form.
 * Distinguishable,
 * Transferable,
 * Memorizable,